 While most people are aware that one of the key benefits of using alternative fuels is a reduction in emissions, few know of the improved cold start properties offered by certain alternatives such as gas-to-liquid (GTL) fuel.

 Although paraffinic fuels are widely believed to offer poor cold flow properties due to them containing high levels of normal paraffins (n-paraffins), this is not always the case.
-Shell GTL Fuel is a drop-in, cleaner-burning diesel alternative that consists almost entirely of straight chain n-paraffins and branched iso-paraffins.
-As well as reducing emissions of harmful pollutants like nitrogen oxide (NOx) and particulate matter (PM), Shell GTL fuel meets the specifications for winter grade fuels in Europe due to its unique production process, which ensure that iso-paraffins predominate over n-paraffins for good cold flow.
+GTL Fuel is a drop-in, cleaner-burning diesel alternative that consists almost entirely of straight chain n-paraffins and branched iso-paraffins.
+As well as reducing emissions of harmful pollutants like nitrogen oxide (NOx) and particulate matter (PM), GTL fuel meets the specifications for winter grade fuels in Europe due to its unique production process, which ensure that iso-paraffins predominate over n-paraffins for good cold flow.

-Furthermore, as the iso-paraffins in Shell GTL Fuel have limited and short side chains, the fuel has both a high cetane number and good cold flow.
-Combined with a cold filter plugging point of below -20°C (when untreated with a cold flow additive), Shell GTL Fuel supports better starting performance for fleets in cold conditions, helping to keep them running all year round.
+Furthermore, as the iso-paraffins in GTL Fuel have limited and short side chains, the fuel has both a high cetane number and good cold flow.
+Combined with a cold filter plugging point of below -20°C (when untreated with a cold flow additive), GTL Fuel supports better starting performance for fleets in cold conditions, helping to keep them running all year round.

 When the temperature drops, it pays to be prepared.
 And, with a fleet of 900 tankers ourselves, we understand the challenges that winter can bring to the haulage sector.
 That’s why Certas Energy is perfectly placed as your fuelling partner, providing everything you need – from AdBlue® and additives to storage and telematics – to keep your fleet on the road.